vircadia/vircadia-web/README.md

 ## Run, Compile, and Test

+### Customization Options

+The web client's settings such as branding, default servers, and more, can be customized directly from [environment variables](https://github.com/vircadia/vircadia-web/blob/master/quasar.conf.js#L131) which you must set at or prior to build/compile time.

 ### Start the app in development mode

 Development mode benefits from features like hot-code reloading, error reporting, etc.